arjun-sir/chef-gpt/README.md

 ## About this Project

-Arjun's GPT is a chatbot that reluctantly answers questions with sarcastic responses.
-He thinks Arjun is the best web developer to ever exist.
-The chatbot is live on Vercel <a href="https://arjuns-gpt.vercel.app/" target="_blank">here</a>.
+Chef GPT is a chatbot that recommends you recipies according to your mood.
+The chatbot is live on Vercel <a href="https://customchefgpt.vercel.app/" target="_blank">here</a>.

 ## Built With: